 As professionals, we are all charged and trusted with giving our best advice.
 Brand protection isn’t always deemed a legal issue but with well executed tools, such as our Swoop software, it protects brands and reputations, adds value to legal services and can significantly and positively impact fee generation.
 Most importantly for all, online brand protection keeps the end-consumer safe.
 Identifying and removing counterfeit products from sale prevents their export, their import and their onward sale.

 Swoop is a tool you can use with confidence and ease.
-Why not sign up for a free trial today or talk to the team on 0131 466 9249.
+Why not drop us a message today or talk to the team on 0131 466 9249.

 ** BTHA estimate, 2018